EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Introduction

 We propose the EDDI (Efficient Dynamic Discovery of high-value Information) framework as a scalable information acquisition system for any given task.
-We assume that information acquisition is always associated with cost.
-Given a task, such as estimating the costumers' experience or assessing population health status, we dynamically decide which piece of information to acquire next.
-The framework is very general, and the information can be presented in any form such as answers to questions, or values of a lab test.
+We assume that information acquisition is always associated with some cost.
+Given a task, such as estimating the customers' experience or assessing population health status, we dynamically decide which piece of information to acquire next.
+The framework is very general, and the information can be presented in any form such as answers to questions, or results of lab tests.
 Our contributions are: \begin{compactitem} \item We propose a novel efficient information acquisition framework, EDDI (Section \ref{sec:method}).
-To enable EDDI, we contribute technically: \begin{compactenum} \item \textit{A partial amortized inference method with different specifications for the inference network (Section \ref{sec:pVAE}).}\\ We extend a current amortized inference method, the variational autoencoder (VAE) \citep{kingma2014auto,Rezende2014StochasticBA}, to account for partial observations.
-The resulting method, which we call Partial VAE, is inspired by the set formulation of the data \citep{qi2017pointnet,zaheer2017deep}.
-Partial VAE, as a probabilistic framework, is highly scalable, and serves as the base for the EDDI framework.
-However, Partial VAE itself is generic and can be used on its own as a non-linear probabilistic framework for missing-data imputation. \item \textit{An information theoretic acquisition function with an efficient approximation, yielding a novel variable-wise active learning method (Section \ref{sec:reward}).} \\ Based on the partial VAE, we select the unobserved variable which contributes most to the task, such as health assessment, evaluated using the mutual information.
-This acquisition function does not have an analytical solution and we derive an efficient approximation. \end{compactenum} \item We demonstrate the performance of EDDI on various settings, and apply it in real-life health-care scenarios (Section \ref{sec:exp}). \begin{compactenum} \item We first show the superior performance of the Partial VAE framework on an image inpainting task (Section \ref{sec:inpaint}). \item We then use 6 different datasets from the Machine Learning repository of University of Irvine (UCI) \citep{Dua:2017} to demonstrate the behavior of EDDI, comparing with multiple baseline methods (Section \ref{sec:UCI}). \item Finally, we evaluate EDDI on two real-life health-care applications: risk assessment in intensive care (Section \ref{sec:MIMIC}) and public health assessment with national survey (Section \ref{sec:NHANES}), where traditional methods without amortized inference do not scale.
-EDDI shows clear improvements in these two applications. \end{compactenum} \end{compactitem}
+To enable EDDI, we contribute technically: \begin{compactenum} \item \textit{A new partial amortized inference method for generative modeling under partially observed data (Section \ref{sec:pVAE}).} We extend the variational autoencoder (VAE) \citep{kingma2014auto,Rezende2014StochasticBA}, to account for partial observations.
+The resulting method, which we call the Partial VAE, is inspired by the set formulation of the data \citep{qi2017pointnet,zaheer2017deep}.
+The Partial VAE, as a probabilistic framework in the presence of missing data, is highly scalable, and serves as the base for the EDDI framework.
+Note that Partial VAE itself is widely applicable and can be used on its own as a non-linear probabilistic framework for missing-data imputation. \item \textit{An information theoretic acquisition function with a novel efficient approximation, yielding a novel variable-wise active learning method (Section \ref{sec:reward}).} \\ Based on the partial VAE, we actively select the unobserved variable which contributes most to the task, such as costumer surveys and health assessments, evaluated using the mutual information.
+This acquisition function does not have an analytical solution, and we derive a novel efficient approximation. \end{compactenum} \item We demonstrate the performance of EDDI in various settings, and apply it in real-life health-care scenarios (Section \ref{sec:exp}). \begin{compactenum} \item We first show the superior performance of the Partial VAE framework on an image inpainting task (Section \ref{sec:inpaint}). \item We then use 6 different datasets from the Machine Learning repository of University of Irvine (UCI) \citep{Dua:2017} to demonstrate the behavior of EDDI, comparing with multiple baseline methods (Section \ref{sec:UCI}). \item Finally, we evaluate EDDI on two real-life health-care applications: risk assessment in intensive care (Section \ref{sec:MIMIC}) and public health assessment using a national survey (Section \ref{sec:NHANES}), where traditional methods without amortized inference do not scale.
+EDDI shows clear improvements in both applications. \end{compactenum} \end{compactitem}